suesh32/gf_systemd/README.md

 # gf_systemd

-This project provides "asadmin create-service" subcommand for glassfish4.
+This project provides "create-service" subcommand of glassfish4 asadmin command for systemd environments.

 Overwrite this project's files to glassfish sources and build glassfish normally.